tarantool/doc/doc/reference/reference_rock/vshard/vshard_pub-sub.rst

 It means that the user can't call :doc:`box.broadcast('box.id', any_data) <reference/reference_lua/box_watchers/broadcast>`.

-Below is a list of all the events.
-It includes the name, description, and value:
+Below is a table listing all the events, which includes the event name and its description.

 ..  container:: table

     ..  list-table::
-        :widths: 20 40 40
+        :widths: 50 50

         *   -   Built-in event
             -   Description
-            -   Value

         *   -   box.id
             -   Identification of the instance.
 Changes are extra rare.
 Some